 Nevertheless, she is an advocate of home-production and through the SDP Plans offered on this website she will be flagging up certain producers and niche products that have caught her eye on her travels as a food writer.

 A lot of love and care – and the very occasional dinner party disaster (her top tip: try to stick to one glass of wine during the preparation process) – has gone into providing a website that dinner party lovers can return to for inspiration again and again, and hopefully convert a few reluctant hosts to the art of the dinner party.

-Liz is currently a recipe developer for the Good Food Channel website, her first cookery book, The Great British Pepper Cookbook, was published November 2014 (Libri Publishing) and her next with Anness Publishing is called The Mushroom Book, which is due to be published in autumn 2016.
+Liz is currently home economist on LandScape magazine, producing British seasonal recipes for each issue, her first cookery book, The Great British Pepper Cookbook, was published November 2014 (Libri Publishing) and her next with Anness Publishing is called The Mushroom Book, which is due to be published in autumn 2016.
 Liz is available for freelance food writing, recipe development and food styling (to see her work click here).